 The University of Central Arkansas Pediatric Physical Therapy Residency Program is a full-time residency program offered in cooperation with Arkansas Children’s Hospital and Allied Therapy and Consulting Services.
 The UCA Pediatric Residency Program is accredited by the American Board of Physical Therapy Residency and Fellowship Education.

-The UCA Pediatric Physical Therapy Residency is a twelve month program.
+The UCA Pediatric Physical Therapy Residency Program is 12 months in length.
 Through incorporation of clinical and didactic opportunities, residents are provided the opportunity to advance skill and knowledge related to Pediatric Physical Therapy.
 Eight board certified pediatric specialists (ABPTS) provide mentoring to residents in various practice settings.

 Each resident engages in clinical practice in acute and community-based settings.
 Two residents are accepted to participate in the Program each year.
 Residents are employed by either Arkansas Children’s Hospital or Allied Therapy and Consulting Services.

 Participation in the program allows a combination of independent clinical practice, mentored patient care, and indirect patient care activities to advance the resident’s understanding and application of pediatric physical therapy.
 Structured experiences with the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program enhance resident knowledge of family centered learning.